agiliq/building-api-django/docs/access-control.rst

         )
     }

-You also need to enable :code:`rest_framework.authtoken` app, the so update :code:`INSTALLED_APPS` in your settings.py.
+You also need to enable :code:`rest_framework.authtoken` app, so update :code:`INSTALLED_APPS` in your settings.py.

 .. code-block:: python